 - Healthy peer relationships involve an equal amount of give and take.
 In unhealthy relationships, there is an unfair balance with one person feeling that they are doing most of the giving.

 - You should feel safe around the other person and feel that you can trust him/her.
 In a healthy relationship, you should like to spend time with the other person, instead of feeling like you’re pressured into spending time with them.
 Unhealthy relationships do not include trust and respect, which are very important parts of a family relationship, good friendship, or dating relationship.

 Your brothers and sisters can upset you sometimes.
-You may get angry if they take something that is yours, tease you, or bother you when you have friends over.
+You may get angry if they take something that is yours without asking, tease you, bother you when you have friends over, etc.

 When you argue with your friends, you can go home and get away from them.
 However, when you argue with a brother or sister, you may feel like you can’t get away from them.
 Talking things out and coming up with rules that you and your brothers and sisters agree on will make your relationship with them a lot easier.